hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/70__Venkatraghavan_S.md

 To which you replied:

-​"See beginning of ​2nd parichchheda and search whole brahmAnandI wherever he has mentioned about this term."
+"See beginning of 2nd parichchheda and search whole brahmAnandI wherever he has mentioned about this term."

 The second pariccheda has this definition of akhandArthatvam as